Permafrost/TundraTN/README.md

     * `$retries` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
 Defaults to 0 (no retries), if not specified.
+    * `$status.exhausted` is an optional user status the bizdoc will be set to if `$retries` is greater than zero, and all retries of the queued task failed.
+Defaults to `EXHAUSTED`.
     * `$limit` is the maximum number of items in the queue that will be processed by one invocation of this service.
 Defaults to 2,147,483,647 (the maximum value of a 32-bit signed integer), if not specified.